lecritch/warmup-pandas-1/README.md

 Run the cell below to see if you identified the correct Municipalities!

-- Find the 10 cities with the highest machines per capita
-- Find the 10 cities with the most machines
-- Calculate the average amount of money lost as an integer
-- Highest Loss percapita

 **Next,** let's figure out how much money players lost for each municipality.

 <u>In the cell below:</u>